Effective Date: November 2022

 Will my information be shared with anyone else?

 We may share the personal information that we collect about you as follows:

-- when we need to give some employees, contractors, agents and advisers access to the information you provide us to ensure that our website works properly.
-This includes our providers that host or maintain data centres where your information is processed or stored, or that operate service platforms and other infrastructure and systems on our behalf; and
+- When we need to give some employees, contractors, agents and advisers access to the information you provide us to ensure that our website works properly.
+This includes our providers that host or maintain data centres where your information is processed or stored, or that operate service platforms and other infrastructure and systems on our behalf.

-- as otherwise permitted by the Privacy Act 2020 and where applicable, the Health Information Privacy Code 2020.
+- Where permitted by the Privacy Act 2020 and the Health Information Privacy Code 2020.

 How is my information stored?

 We take your privacy seriously and will take all reasonable steps to ensure that your personal information is stored in a secure environment and protected from unauthorised access, use, modification or disclosure.